0xFableOrg/0xFable/docs/architecture.md

 Combat is resolved as follows:

-- If an attacking creature is blocked, if the attacking creature's attack is higher than the defending creature's defense, the defending creature dies.
+- If an attacking creature is blocked, if the attacking creature's attack is higher or equal to the defending creature's defense, the defending creature dies.
-  - And vice versa, if the defending creature's attack is higher than the attacking creature's defense, the attacking creature dies.
+  - And vice versa, if the defending creature's attack is higher or equal to the attacking creature's defense, the attacking creature dies.
   - So the creatures can kill each other.
 - If an attacking creature is not blocked, it deals damage to the opponent's health points equal to its attack score.